celsobessa/veritate-fact-check-crawler/README.md

 > Procurando a versão em português?
 [Clique aqui](LEIAME.md).

-A under the hood plugin for managing the Veritate Fact Check Crawler and API, part of the Veritate Initiative.
+A under the hood plugin for managing the Veritate Fact Check [Public Index](http://veritatecrawler.wowperations.com.br/), a component of the [Veritate Initiative](https://github.com/celsobessa/veritate).

 This is *an experimental project, a proof of concept for a Fact Check crawler*, aggregator and API focused on Brazilian news and politics.
 The project goals are:

-- Investigate, study and experiment with technologia, algorhythms, UX and design patters for improve algorhythm assisted journalism.
+- Investigate, study and experiment with technologia, algorithms, UX and design patters for improve algorhythm assisted journalism.
 - Improve access to high quality journalism
 - Instigate fact checking sharing and critical thinking against fake news
 - Instigate critical thinking and informed decisions about politics and votes

-> For more information, suggestions for fact check sites or to ask for removal of content violating copyright laws, please, send an email to veritate{at}wowperations[dot]com[dot]br
+> For more information about Veritate Initiative and suggestions for new fact check outlets, please, check the [project's official repository on Github](https://github.com/celsobessa/veritate).
+For reporting bugs or questions about this plugin or the Public Index API , please, check the [official plugin repository](https://github.com/celsobessa/veritate-fact-check-crawler).
+For content removal and other questions, please, send an email to veritate{at}wowperations[dot]com[dot]br.

-Developed by [Celso Bessa](https://www.celsobessa.com.br) with infrastructure support from [WoWPerations](https://www.wowperations.com.br)
+Developed by [Celso Bessa](https://www.celsobessa.com.br) with infrastructure support from [WoWPerations](https://www.wowperations.com.br) the project

 ## FAQ - Frequently Asked Questions